Affordable Fertility Treatments

 - Women in routine IVF cycles undergo egg retrieval under intravenous sedation, given by an anesthesiologist.
 Since you are expected to have a smaller egg number, intravenous sedation may not be required, and is, therefore, not routinely offered.
 Should you wish to receive such sedation, anyhow, then our anesthesiologists have agreed to a fee of $250.00.
 Since these anesthesiologists are not part of this medical corporation, and have no financial relationship with this corporation, you will be asked to bring a check, representing this payment, to your egg retrieval and make it out to the anesthesiologist at that time.

-ECO-IVF does not accept any insurance assignments but will provide a receipt for the cycle fee paid, with full explanation of services.
-Patients can use this receipt in attempts to receive reimbursements from medical insurances.
+ECO-IVF does not accept any insurance assignments but will provide a receipt for the cycle fee paid.
 No other receipts will be issued, however, and ECO-IVF and/or CHR cannot be held responsible whether insurance reimbursements are, or are not, received.

 Read more about Affordable Fertility Treatments